melowntech/workshop/tutorials/landuse-wms-dem-cities.rst

-.. _urbanatlas-cities-tutorial:
+.. _landuse-wms-3d:

-Displaying Open Landuse Map Over 3D Data
+Land Use: Open Landuse Maps over 3D Data
 ----------------------------------------

-In this tutorial we combine 3D data of Czech cities and the Corine Land Cover / Open Landuse datasets from the :ref:`corine-example`.
+In this tutorial we combine 3D data of Czech cities and the Corine Land Cover / Open Landuse datasets from the :ref:`landuse-wms-dem` tutorial.

 .. note:: Czech Cities 3D is a proprietary dataset, provided by `Melown Technologies <https://melown.com>`_.
 Please contact Melown Technologies in order to get access to this dataset.